New York Yankees: Fan support

 With their recurring success since the 1920s, the Yankees have since been one of the most popular teams in the world, with their fan base coming from much further than the New York metropolitan area.
 The Yankees typically bring an upsurge in attendance at all or most of their various road-trip venues, drawing crowds of their own fans, as well as home-town fans whose interest is heightened when the Yankees come to town.

 The Yankees have consistently been the most attended MLB games.
-The first 1 million-fan season was in 1920, when more than 1.2 millions fans attended Yankee games at the Polo Grounds.
+The first 1 million-fan season was in 1920, when more than 1.2 million fans attended Yankee games at the Polo Grounds.
 According to Baseball-Reference.com, the 2008 season saw the most fans per game in Yankees history, with an average of 53,000 per game.
 In the past seven years, the Yankees have drawn over three million fans each year, with an American League record-setting 4,090,696 in 2005, becoming only the third franchise in sports history to draw over four million in regular-season attendance in their own ballpark.
 The Yankees were the league leaders in "road attendance" each year from 2001 through 2006.

 Some Yankees superfans have become notable in their own right.
 One famous fan was Freddy Schuman, popularly known as "Freddy Sez."
 For over 50 years, he came to the Yankees' home games with a baseball cap, a Yankees' jersey (which on the back bears his own name), and a cake pan with a shamrock painted on it, which was connected to a sign inscribed with words of encouragement for the home team.
 Schuman died on October 17, 2010, at the age of 85.
 The popularity of the Yankees also extended internationally.
 According to a Major League Baseball executive, the Yankees logo is considered a "sign of quality" despite many people not knowing the team.